ColeTownsend/Handlebar/README.md

 Use
 ===

 Ready to use Handlebar on your blog?
 Awesome!
 Just click 'Download ZIP' to the right and it will download a ZIP file to your downloads folder.
 From there, just extract the ZIP, and upload the file titled 'Handlebar-master' to your WordPress install.
 Easy, peasy.
 Lemon squeezy.
+Also, feel free to send me an email with your blog URL so I can add it to the list!